 Standard" }

 A simple answer is that namespaces are important to retain meaning from context, serving as a key to interpretation for the future.
 Self-sustained long-term preservation should ideally mean in a case like this that the dc specification and schemas valid at the time be archived together with the records, [32] or at least that there is provenance metadata including timestamps and namespace of terms used.
 Metadatafiles in XML usually have a xsi:schemaLocation indicating which schema to validate against.
 This information, together with timestamped metadata elements such as 'dateIssued' should be sufficient to provide context.
-For JSON metadata there are name/value pairs such as { "protocol": "doi", ... "createTime": "2017-01-12T10:49:03Z", ...} that could fill the same function.
+For JSON metadata there are name/value pairs such as { "protocol": "doi", ... "createTime": "2017-01-12T10:49:03Z", ...} that could fulfill the same function.
 And then, context is just as important for validation of records also in the present.

 A "new" contextual, integrated, validatable PID?